LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 # US Government Shutdown:
+As of November 13th, 2025: The NASA APOD service is now back online, providing new images.

 As of October 14th, 2025: The APOD service is now not responding.
 The app just times out after a (long) while.

 As of October 3rd, 2025: The APOD service is still live and responding.
 However it is not updated and the service returns the same image every day.